 If it's your first time in Paris, sightseeing is likely to be at the top of your list, making the 8e a perfect base.
 Here you can take in the 360-degree panorama radiating from Place de la Concorde; stroll the storied av des Champs-Élysées to the Arc de Triomphe; shop (or window-shop) at luxury fashion houses in the Triangle d’Or (Golden Triangle); and board a river cruise, such as those run by Bateaux-Mouches, to glide past the city's most famous landmarks (especially romantic when they're illuminated by night).

-The city's best-loved park, the Jardin du Luxembourg, in the 6e, was dedicated by Napoléon to the children of Paris, making this arrondissement a family favourite.
-Within the chestnut-shaded gardens, little ones can ride ponies, prod wooden sailboats on the octagonal pond, catch a puppet show at its marionette theatre and romp in its playgrounds.
-It's ideal for picnicking; you'll also find plenty of restaurants catering to families, such as the splendid art-nouveau brasserie Bouillon Racine, which has a kids' menus.
+The city's best-loved park, the Jardin du Luxembourg, in the 6e, was dedicated by Napoléon to the children of Paris, making this arrondissement a family favorite.
+Within the chestnut-shaded gardens, little ones can ride ponies, prod wooden sailboats on the octagonal pond, catch a puppet show at its marionette theater and romp in its playgrounds.
+It's ideal for picnicking; you'll also find plenty of restaurants catering to families, such as the splendid art-nouveau brasserie Bouillon Racine, which has a kids' menu.

 Especially family-friendly hotels here include Le Six, a hop, skip and a jump from the gardens' gates.
 Citadines Saint-Germain-des-Prés Paris' serviced, kitchen-equipped apartments sleep two to four people; all can accommodate a baby cot, and babysitting can be arranged.

-Alternative: The residential, down-to-earth 15e, across the Seine, also has a handful of good hostels and plenty of affordable hotels, neighbourhood bistros and markets.
+The residential, down-to-earth 15e, across the Seine, also has a handful of good hostels and plenty of affordable hotels, neighborhood bistros and markets.
 Lovely parks where you can unwind include Parc Georges Brassens, with a secondhand book market on weekends.

-Alternative: In the city's northeast, the hilly, gentrifying 20e is also well off the beaten track for most travellers, save for those visiting the famous graves at Cimetière du Père Lachaise.
+In the city's northeast, the hilly, gentrifying 20e is also well off the beaten track for most travelers, save for those visiting the famous graves at Cimetière du Père Lachaise.
 Precipitous Parc de Belleville has spectacular views over the city; its 4.5 hectares shelter an urban vineyard.
 The arrondissement also has its own small, bustling Chinatown.
-Accommodation options in the 20e include small-scale hostels and family-run hotels.
+Accommodations in the 20e include small-scale hostels and family-run hotels.

 The Moulin Rouge is an 18e landmark but this northern arrondissement is home to more than just high-kicking can-can shows.
 The famous cabaret's boiler room has a weekend club, La Machine du Moulin Rouge.
 Nearby, legendary music hall La Cigale attracts famous solo acts and bands, while off-beat live-music venue Le Divan du Monde has a diverse indie program, and backstreet jazz club Bab-Ilo hosts intimate gigs in its tiny cellar.
 The arrondissement is awash with bars that are buzzing until late.